fluent-ci-templates/fluentci-docs/docs/examples/mobile/flutter.md

 fluentci run flutter_pipeline
 ```

-## Add Android Pipeline to your project
+## Add Flutter Pipeline to your project

 Run the following command to add Android pipeline to your project: